andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `9 cancel`:
   - Menu: go back.
-  - Centra Ruins: exit input code screen and confirm the code.
+  - Centra Ruins: exit code input (confirms the code).
 - `16 error`:
   - Menu: unavailable option.
   - Zell's Limit Break: time up.
-  - Train mission: error entering the code.
   - Dream #2: Laguna loses the key.
   - Missile Base: wrong password entered on the control panel (should be 'EDEA').
   - Centra Ruins: Code error.
+  - Train mission: error entering the code`:
+    - When the code has not been entered in time: normally played.
+    - When a wrong number is entered: normally played, then played with higher pitch immediately after.
 - `18 common_sfx_stuff_obtained`:
   - Field: item obtained, sfx version A.
   - Battle recap: item obtained.
   - Battle recap: GFs received AP.
-  - Item teached Quistis' skill.
+  - Menu: Item teached Quistis' skill.
-  - Card won after game of cards.
+  - Triple Triad: Card won after game of cards.
   - Chocobo Forest: Item obtained by digging.
   - Shumi Village: finding a stone for the statue.
+- `41 Level up` (for both characters and GFs), and `GF learned an ability`.
 - `87 field_item_obtained_version_B`:
   - \[...\]
-  - When the player is gifted the starting cards.
+  - Balamb Garden: the player is gifted the starting cards.
-  - Galbadia students give you the card keys.
+  - Galbadia Garden: student gives you a card key.
-- `41 Level up` (for both characters and GFs)
-- `41 GF learned an ability`
+- `91 SeeD level up` (both for the tests and in-field): **layered** with `92` and `93`
 - `92 SeeD level layer base` (both for the tests and in-field)
-- `91 SeeD level up` (both for the tests and in-field): **layered** with `92` and `93`
 - `93 SeeD money earned`:
   - LV nor up nor down: **layered** with `92`
   - LV up: **layered** with `91` and `92`
-- `16 train_mission_error_code`:
-  - When the code has not been entered in time: normally played.
-  - When a wrong number is entered: normally played, then played with higher pitch immediately after.

 ## Footsteps